Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/02-mixing-c-rtl-kernels/README.md

    ```
    vitis_analyzer xclbin.run_summary
    ```

+>**NOTE:** In the 2023.1 release this command opens the Analysis view of the new Vitis Unified IDE and loads the run summary as described in [Working with the Analysis View](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Working-with-the-Analysis-View).
+You can navigate to the various reports using the left pane of the Analysis view or by clicking on the links provided in the summary report.

 2. Click on the **Application Timeline** option on the left to bring up the Application Timeline.
 ![Image:Application Timeline 1](images/mixing-c-rtl-kernels_timeline_one_kernel_vitis.PNG)